 We currently offer versions of all undergraduate electives abroad, including Journalism & Society, Issues & Ideas, Journalism as Literature, Methods & Practice, Production & Publication, and Elective Reporting Topics.

 We also offer journalism Internships in Prague, Accra, and Shanghai.
-All these classes count toward your degree.

 For more specifics, take a look at recent course listings to see the variety of classes offered abroad.